agrrh/url-fairy-bot/README.md

 ### Prerequisites

-- Docker and Docker Compose installed on your system (or your own fairy dust, whichever is handier).
+- Docker and Docker Compose are installed on your system (or your fairy dust, whichever is handier).

 ### Installation